allpix-squared/allpix-squared/doc/usermanual/10_development/04_thread_safe_code.md

 // Creation of the histogram using the CreateHistogram helper method: my_histogram = CreateHistogram<TH1D>("name", "title", 100, 0., 100.);

-// Filling, setting bin contents and writing the histogram works as before: my_histogram->Fill(12.);
+// Filling, setting bin contents and applying draw options work as before: my_histogram->Fill(12.);
 my_histogram->SetBinContent(15, 23.);
-my_histogram->Write();
+my_histogram->SetOption("hist");

+// Autoscaling of axes and an auto adjustment of axis divisions (a la SetNdivisions) are managed through the HistogramManager: my_histogram->setAdjustAxisRanges();
+my_histogram->setAdjustAxisDivisions();
 ```

 ## Declaring a Module Thread-Safe